DIY Concrete Outdoor Table

 Pouring The Concrete

-We put our table in place, and poured the concrete so that we won’t have to move the heavy table after it was made.
+We put our table in place before we poured the concrete so that we won’t have to move the heavy table after it was made.
 We also took the time to level the table before pouring, since our patio was uneven.

 Concrete Countertop Solutions has some excellent how-to videos on their website that are really helpful if you’re a visual learner -with lots of tricks and techniques.

-We used 5 bags of concrete to make our table.
-Work the concrete into the mesh reinforcement and edges with a trowel.
-Finally use a straight edge along the top of the EuroForm edge to create a perfect level top.
-Then smooth the top and finish with a trowel.
-If you have an air bubbles, use the trowel edge to poke them and then level smooth.
+We used 5 bags of concrete to make our table top.
+Work the concrete into the mesh reinforcement and into the bottom of the mold and edges with a trowel.
+Finally use a straight edge along the top edges of the EuroForm edge to create a perfect level top.
+Then create a smooth surface on the top and finish with a trowel.
+If you have any air bubbles, use the trowel edge to poke them and then level smooth.

 Removing The EuroForm Edges

 After the concrete had set hard overnight we removed the EuroForm edges.
-The edges snap easily away from the table, leaving a beautifully finished edge.
+The edges snap easily away from the table, leaving a beautifully finished edge and seamless look.

 Finishing The Concrete

-Additionally you can also sand down and polish the finished concrete table top and edge for an ultra smooth finish.
+Additionally you can also sand down any rough area and polish the finished concrete table top and edge for an ultra smooth finish.
 We used a GFCI protected wet grinder to sand the top.
 We started with a 50 grit, followed by 200 grit for a smooth matte finish.

 Sealing The Concrete

-Lastly after the concrete has completely dried and cured you seal the table top with the Z Aqua-Thane M35 Sealer to protect your concrete against staining and weather.
+The last step after the concrete has completely dried and cured is to seal the table top with the Z Aqua-Thane M35 concrete Sealer to protect your concrete against staining and weather.
 Mix the two parts according to the package instructions and apply with a lint free sponge applicator.
 Apply a second coat 4-8 hours after the first.
 Keep in mind the temperature restrictions for application, especially when using this product outside in the summer.

-I’m looking forward to many gatherings with friends and family here over many, many yeas.
+I’m looking forward to many gatherings with friends and family here over many, many years.

-Since we live in Canada, and it will be very cold and snowy here in the winter we’ll cover this table well with a tarp.
+Since we live in Canada, and it will be very cold and snowy here in the winter we’ll cover this DIY outdoor concrete table well with a tarp.
 It is very sturdy, and it should be fine being outdoors as long as it’s covered during the winter.
+Concrete outdoor furniture is very study and a great choice for any weather conditions.

-It’s also very heavy so it would be very difficult to move from the space.
+It’s also very heavy so it would be very difficult to move from the space, but there’s no danger of it being blown in the wind.

 Here’s to all the parties to come in this wonderful spot.